JoshAskew/Tech-Quiz/README.md

 ## Testing

-Here's an updated Testing section for your README that includes Cypress testing details:

-Testing
 This project includes comprehensive testing using Cypress for both component and end-to-end (E2E) testing.
 Below is an overview of the testing setup and how to run the tests.

 1. **Install Cypress**